microsoft/azure_arc/azure_arc_k8s_jumpstart/docs/local_kind_gitops_helm.md

 * The GitOps flow works as follow:

-    1. The Flux operator holds the "desired state" the "Hello Arc" Helm release.
+    1. The Flux operator holds the "desired state" of the "Hello Arc" Helm release.
 This is the configuration we deployed against the Azure Arc connected cluster.
 The operator will pull the state of the releases in the repository every 3 seconds.

     2. Changing the application release will trigger the Flux operator to kick-in the GitOps flow.
 In our case, we will be changing the welcome message and the amount of replicas.